1. Personality or behaviour changes

 2. Increasing confusion

 Increasing confusion can come from a lack of sleep, a change in nutrition, other illness, or a recent medical problem that a doctor has diagnosed.
+It’s normal not to be able to recall a time or event but recall it later.

 3. Reduced concentration

-You love playing games with your mum or dad, such as cards, word games, or doing jigsaw puzzles.
-However, if your parent is having trouble following a casual conversation about mundane topics, like the weather, family events, or what happened earlier in the day, then this may be an early sign of Dementia.
+If your parent is having trouble following a casual conversation about mundane topics, like the weather, family events, or what happened earlier in the day, then this may be an early sign of Dementia.

 Much like other symptoms of dementia, reduced concentration might come from a lack of sleep, worrying, dietary changes, or another medical issue.
 That’s why it’s important to monitor any changes and seek appropriate medical assistance if you become increasingly concerned.